 I’ve just come back from the NVQ awards ceremony for newly qualified guides, held at the impressive City of Bristol College near Hengrove Park.
 It was a wonderful evening where we were joined by the Lord Mayor to celebrate 17 of our guides receiving their NVQs from the South Bristol Skills Academy and becoming fully qualified tour guides.
 Our three brand new guides were there too.

-Warwick Hulme (Managing Director, City Sightseeing Bristol) had this to say about the training that led to these awards: “The benefit of this course is that it gives each guide an independently assessed and professional, nationally recognised qualification of a high standard.
+Warwick Hulme (Managing Director, Bristol Insight) had this to say about the training that led to these awards: “The benefit of this course is that it gives each guide an independently assessed and professional, nationally recognised qualification of a high standard.
 This provides them with added confidence in providing that 'extra special' welcome to our passengers.
 We are delighted that all those who enrolled on the course which took place over all of last summer were successful.”

 Also at the awards night were three new guides: Peter Hayes, Mary Cook and Mike Ham.
 They have all successfully completed the seven-week indoor part of their training, held at St Mary Redcliffe and Temple School, and are now nearing the end of the practical aspect of the training.
 This involves taking out a training bus and practising their tours until they are all set to guide 'for real'.
 Mary was extremely enthusiastic about her new challenge: “Although I’m Bristol born and bred, I never knew how much I didn't know about this wonderful city!
 The training has been great and we've been supported every step of the way.
 It has made me appreciate Bristol so much more, and hopefully if I qualify (later this month) I can't wait to let visitors know what a great place Bristol is.”